 Many people frequently throw out their old batteries in their general waste bin.
 However, the composition of batteries contains heavy metals and harsh chemicals which are threatening to the environment when they end up in general waste landfills.
+That’s why it’s important to know how to throw out batteries, so we can protect the environment and encourage proper disposal through recycling.

 Did you know?